heyLu/gem-scope/README.md

 `gem scope all` and all will be well.
 (Be sure to report such an unlikely and sad event, though.
 I'll help you, too!)

+## Features & Caveats

+	+ minimal set of features
+	+ `gem install gem-scope` and you're happy (no .bashrc stuff)

+	- doesn't handle conflicts between executables
+	- no spec's
+	- no real API

 ## **Warning!**

 This is really _overly simplified software_ don't use it if you're